 Current IGHN Board Members

-Anne is currently Associate Professor and Head of the School of Nursing and Human Sciences at DCU, where she teaches on the BSc. in Health & Society programme, focusing on global health challenges, scarcity and health, and marginalisation and health.
+Anne is currently Professor at the School of Nursing, Psychotherapy and Community Health at DCU, where she coordinates the BSc. in Health & Society programme, focusing on global health challenges, scarcity and health, and marginalisation and health.
 She brings with her a wealth of experience from clinical, research, and policy nursing and midwifery positions, having worked in Ireland, the UK, and Malawi.
 Anne is a Registered General Nurse and Registered Midwife, and has a Bachelor’s Degree in Social Sciences from University College Dublin, an MSc. in Social Policy and Planning from the London School of Economics and Political Science, and a PhD. from Dublin City University, for research on power and empowerment in midwifery in Ireland.

 Niall Roche, IGHN Board Member